A 3/2-approximation algorithm for the Student-Project Allocation problem

-Recall, a \emph{worse} student than student $s_i$, according to lecturer $l_k$, is any student with a lower rank than $s_i$ on $l_k$'s preference list, or if $s_i$ is in phase 2, any student of the same rank that is in phase $1$.
+Recall, a \emph{worse} student than student $s_i$, according to lecturer $l_k$, is any student with a lower rank than $s_i$ on $l_k$'s preference list, or if $s_i$ is in phase $2$, any student of the same rank that is in phase $1$.

 Proposition \ref{th:stable_SPA_S_lecfullworseprec} examines two specific circumstances.
 Firstly, it shows that if a lecturer $l_k$ is full, then they cannot subsequently accept a student worse than or equal to a worst student in $M(l_k)$, unless $l_k$ is precarious at the point of application.
 Secondly, it shows that if a project $p_j$ is full and non-precarious at some point before the end of the main while loop, then $p_j$ cannot subsequently accept a student worse than or equal to a worst student in $M(p_j)$ (according to the lecturer who offers $p_j$), before the end of the main while loop.
 In all propositions of this section up to this point, $T_0$ has been used to denote the point in the algorithm's execution at the end of the main while loop.
 In Proposition \ref{th:stable_SPA_S_lecfullworseprec} we change this notation to $T_{end}$.
 This is done in order for $T_0$, $T_{0.5}$, $T_1$ and $T_{end}$ to denote times that are ordered chronologically.